History of Qing (People's Republic): Association with New Qing History

+Halting

 However, due to the PRC government having variously portrayed first the ROC, and subsequently itself as successor states to the Qing, the PRC has paid considerable attention to controlling the perception of Qing history.
 In its latter years, amid a shifting political climate officials began to grow more concerned with the output of the project.
-In 2019, People's Daily ran an op-ed by Zhou Qun, the executive deputy editor of the academic journal "Historical Research", entitled "Firmly grasp the right to speak in Qing history research", which emphasized the great importance of the history of the Qing dynasty for contemporary China, but intoned that recent scholarly publications regarding the Qing were "far from meeting the needs of the party and the people".
+In 2019, People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, ran an opinion piece by Zhou Qun, the executive deputy editor of the academic journal "Historical Research", entitled "Firmly grasp the right to speak in Qing history research", which emphasized the great importance of the history of the Qing dynasty for contemporary China, but intoned that recent scholarly publications regarding the Qing were "far from meeting the needs of the party and the people".
 In 2020, the journal "Historical Review" was established, which has been characterized as emphasizing historical perspectives conducive to the Chinese government position.

 In November 2023, Taisu Zhang, a professor at Yale Law School specializing in legal history, stated that he had learned the manuscript ultimately failed to pass political review due to being "too influenced by" what has been termed "foreign New Qing History".
 Zhang considered the association made between the project as a whole and NQH as being unwarranted, because many scholars working on the project were vocal opponents of the movement.

 After having chaired the project since 2002, Dai Yi died in January 2024.
 Following the 2023 review failure, the Chinese Communist Party (CCP) has requested historians make changes to the tome to better align with Xi Jinping's vision for the future.
 According to Mark Elliot, a prominent historian of the NQH school, "though the project was always going to be scholarship in service to politics, the scholarship still came first.
 Now politics comes first and the chapters they have are useless to them."